 - Maintain an information security policy

-Can you check your provider's certification?To check the status of your provider <link http://usa.visa.com/download/merchants/cisp-list-of-pcidss-compliant-service-providers.pdf> you can view Visa’s independently maintained list of certified providers worldwide.
+How do I check if my provider is PCI certified?To check the status of your provider <link http://usa.visa.com/download/merchants/cisp-list-of-pcidss-compliant-service-providers.pdf> you can view Visa’s independently maintained list of certified providers worldwide.
 Their list documents each certified provider, the assessor that conducted the audit, the services that were reviewed, and the date of validation (so that you know if their certification is current).